vladotesanovic/ngSemantic/readme.md

 # install dependencies
 npm install

-# skip semantic installation ( with default settings after )
+# skip semantic installation ( with default settings after ), this is because we already have semantic in demo/assets/semantic

 # build local files
 npm run develop:build